 What you can do: Appropriate training is key.
 Knowing where you stand in terms of ability at the start of your training and progressing accordingly will give you better outcomes not only for your running, but also for your joints.
 It is also important to be aware of body weight; higher body weight may increase the risk of running injuries.

-"The right running shoes can help absorb some of the strain on your joints,” suggests Pauline Leong, Senior Principal Physiotherapist at the
+"The right running shoes can help absorb some of the strain on your joints,” suggests Dr Pauline Leong, Head at the

 Department of Physiotherapy,